In the US alone, ecommerce sales reached nearly $400 billion in 2016. That number is expected to grow to $684 billion by 2020.

 Just like you’re (hopefully) already doing with other elements of your website and sales funnel, try split testing products with and without descriptions to see which convert better.
 Because there are so many variables that can go into creating a product description including location, length, format, how configurable the product is, the image(s) that will accompany the description, the overall feel of the product and the platform it’s on, etc.; we would recommend conducting several tests to find out what—if any—description works for your products.

-A description gives you more real estate to optimize your content so shoppers can find your products using a search engine like Google, Bing, etc. While you can use keywords in your product titles and images, a full description provides a lot more opportunity to use them effectively.
+A description gives you more real estate to optimize your content so shoppers can find your products using a search engine like Google, Bing, etc. While you can use keywords in your product titles and images, a full description provides a lot more opportunities to use them effectively.

 In addition, product descriptions help educate shoppers about your products in a way that photos just can’t.
-While a customer might be happy to buy a pallet of plain cotton t-shirts without a detailed description, it’s unlikely they’ll want to spend hundreds of dollars on a digital camera, a computer, or another high-value and highly-configurable product without getting some details first.
+While a customer might be happy to buy a pallet of plain cotton t-shirts without a detailed description, it’s unlikely they’ll want to spend hundreds of dollars on a digital camera, a computer, or another high-value and highly configurable product without getting some details first.

 Writing a Powerful Product Description

 After all your split testing, you might have found a product description length and format that works for you.
 Whatever you do, make sure it’s easy to digest quickly (i.e. scannable) and that you write your own instead of just using whatever the manufacturer provides.
-Not only does this give you the opportunity to provide valuable content, it makes sure you don’t get knocked by search engine algorithms for using duplicate content.
-Of course, double check all the details, spelling, and grammar for accuracy, as well.
+Not only does this give you the opportunity to provide valuable content, but it also makes sure you don’t get knocked by search engine algorithms for using duplicate content.
+Of course, double-check all the details, spelling, and grammar for accuracy, as well.